 I enjoyed laughing with Suzy, loved seeing her joy for life.
 We couldn’t stop asking each other questions while we ran, couldn’t stop agreeing with what the other had to say.
 When Suzy asked about my future writing endeavors, I talked about the second book that I’ve written, which at this point only needs revision and editing.
-The book is all about breakage–breaking my kneecap while running, breaking away from running, the breakdown of what it takes to build a new life when it seems like everything has fallen apart–something Suzy knows about all-too-well.
+The book is all about breakage: breaking my kneecap while running, breaking away from running, the breakdown of what it takes to build a new life when it seems like everything has fallen apart.

 “People don’t want to talk about sex, but the reality is, 50% of those with bipolar disorder deal with hyper-sexuality,” Suzy said, speaking on her past experiences as a Las Vegas escort.
 I loved that Suzy was so open to talking about this, and she urges the mental health community to be open about it as well.